edigitalresearch/kube-ha-ansible/README.md

 ## Operating in standalone mode

 A standalone non HA cluster can be deployed in the same way by setting `kubernetes.ha` to `false`.
-This removes the requirement for a load balancer and the `second_cluster` and `third_cluster` groups
+This removes the requirement for a load balancer and the `second_cluster` and `third_cluster` groups.
+In standalone mode you must specify an advertise address.
+In HA mode it is assumed there is an `eth1` adapter with the private IP address to advertise.
+In future both methods should pick the correct advertise IPs.

 ```
 kubernetes:
+  networking:
+    advertiseAddress: 1.1.1.1
   ha: false
 ```